 In Italy, France and Belgium, for example, the best price clause has been banned by law.
 As a result, OTAs no longer have the right to claim the distribution of the lowest price.
 Since the end of 2016, Austria has had a general ban on the best price clause.
 This gives hotels more freedom in their own online distribution and they can decide for themselves which prices are offered through which distribution channels.

 In Germany, too, the giants Booking.com and HRS were prohibited by syndicate decision from further demanding the best price clause.
 Booking.com, however, had then successfully lodged an appeal with the Higher Regional Court.
 On the 4th June 2019, the Higher Regional Court in Düsseldorf decided that the rate parity clause was necessary and thus proved the online travel agent right.
-The German Hotel Association (IHA) is disappointed by this decision.
-Whether the legal opinion will gain validity and how exactly it will continue has not yet been decided.
+After this sentence the "Bundeskartellamt" filed a complaint of non-admission.
+Now the highest court in Germany, the Federal Supreme Court in Karlsruhe, has provisionally revoked the legal effectiveness of the ruling and judged it to be not legally binding - a new hearing will be held.

 In order to increase direct bookings and avoid high commissions, it was quite uncomplicated for hoteliers to offer a lower price on their own website after the rate parity fell.
 But now Booking.com wants to gain a competitive advantage again and reacts with the new product "Booking.basic.